RoboJackets/nn-training/README.md

 **Note**: *For all .ipynb files, open the notebook in Google Colaboratory instead of GitHub’s viewer.*

 **Lesson 1: Basic Machine Learning and Deep Learning**
-+ Read and implement the code from [an introduction to machine learning with scikit-learn](https://scikit-learn.org/stable/tutorial/basic/tutorial.html) and [HackerEarth's practical tutorial on data manipulation with Numpy and Pandas in Python
++ Implement and play with the code from [an introduction to machine learning with scikit-learn](https://scikit-learn.org/stable/tutorial/basic/tutorial.html) and [HackerEarth's practical tutorial on data manipulation with Numpy and Pandas in Python
 ](https://www.hackerearth.com/practice/machine-learning/data-manipulation-visualisation-r-python/tutorial-data-manipulation-numpy-pandas-python/tutorial/)

 **Lesson 2: Neural Networks in PyTorch**